dfinity/portal/docs/tutorials/hackathon-prep-guide/1-what-is-icp.md

 ### Seamless user onboarding

 Users can be onboarded into the ICP ecosystem seamlessly through dozens of different educational resources in all different formats, lengths, and focuses.
-Seamless onboarding helps developers get started building on ICP quickly, and provide resources for connecting with other developers to ask questions or help others.
+Seamless onboarding helps developers get started building on ICP quickly, and provides resources for connecting with other developers to ask questions or help others.
 Onboarding also helps facilitate widespread adoption and advocation for ICP.
 A few onboarding resources include:

 - [ICP.Hubs](https://internetcomputer.org/community): Local communities dedicated to promoting adoption and awareness of ICP through education, strategic partnerships, and project acceleration.
 You can learn more about ICP.Hubs [here].